 Thinking about the context is essential.
 Choose effects that fit seamlessly into the visuals.
 Mismatched sounds can jolt viewers out of the experience, ruining immersion.

-Heroic Shorts simplifies adding sound effects with its intuitive interface.
+Heroic Shorts’ intuitive interface simplifies adding sound effects.
 You can easily browse libraries of sounds, making the process smooth.
-Plus, automated features can cue sounds in sync with your video, saving time when mixing.
+Automated features can cue sounds in sync with your video, saving time.

 How to Add Sound Effects in Different Platforms